bartvanhoey/AbpUserVerificationByEmail/README.md

 ## Introduction

-In this article, I will show you how to get a user verified by email after he fills in the registration form in a **Blazor APB application**
+In this article, I will show you how to get a user verified by email after he fills in the registration form in a **Blazor APB application**.

 The sample application has been developed with **Blazor** as UI framework and **SQL Server** as database provider.